santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 Microsoft.DataLakeStore/accounts/Superuser/action
 Microsoft.Authorization/roleAssignments/write

-If these two actions are assigned together, they grant the role effective Superuser permissions.
+If these two actions are assigned together, they grant the role effective [Superuser](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FAnalytics%2FData%20Lake%20Store%2FAccess%20Control%20Overview&pageId=280882&anchor=superusers-vs-owning-users-vs-owning-groups) permissions.

 #ACL Permissions
 [Documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-access-control)

-ACLs are Data-Level permissions, applied for specific users, groups, or service principals, that grant access to specific data paths.
+ACLs are Data-Level permissions applied for specific users, groups, or service principals, that grant access to specific data paths.
 Unless a user is an RBAC Owner,  or is part of a group that is an RBAC Owner, or has a custom role with the SuperUser Action applied, the user will require ACLs to be able to access the data.

 ## What Permissions Are Needed